Blog

 What are good yarns to use with the garter carriage?

-Gareter carraiges can handle yarns thicker than the standard machines can.
-Mostly because it knits one stitch at a time and pulls the yarn to form one one stitch at a time.
-Couple of examples: For example, I made a wonderful blanket with “we love yarn” (400 g/1312 m; 100 g/328 m) per ball) which is considered pretty thick for standard-gauge machines.
+Garter carriages can handle yarns thicker than the standard machines can.
+Mostly because it knits one stitch at a time and pulls the yarn to form one stitch at a time.
+A couple of examples: For example, I made a wonderful blanket with “we love yarn” (400 g/1312 m; 100 g/328 m) per ball) which is considered pretty thick for standard-gauge machines.
 This yarn creates beautiful texture and is machine washable at 104 F. I made a blanket with the cream yarn with tension 9 for the border and 10 for the main body.
-One skein of mega ball was enough.
-Two color garter carriages will need thinner yarns (for both feeders).
+One skein of Mega Ball was enough.
+Two-color garter carriages will need thinner yarns (for both feeders).
 But in both cases, knitters need to experiment with yarns and tensions.
 The golden rule: if the machine struggles, increase the number on the tension dial (which loosens the tension).
-Still struggle: the yarn is not compatible with your garter carriage.
+Still struggling: the yarn is not compatible with your garter carriage.

 Do I need to remove the ribber bracket to use the GC on my machine?